Food labels can help consumers with food allergies avoid foods or ingredients that they or their families are allergic to.

 If a “Contains” statement appears on a food label, it must include the food source names of all major food allergens used as ingredients.
 For example, if “whey,” “egg yolks,” and a “natural flavor” that contained peanut proteins are listed as ingredients, the “Contains” statement must identify the words “milk,” “egg,” and “peanuts.”

-Some manufacturers voluntarily include a “may contain” statement on their labels when there is a chance that a food allergen could be present.
+Some manufacturers voluntarily include a separate advisory statement, such as “may contain” or "produced in a facility," on their labels when there is a chance that a food allergen could be present.
 A manufacturer might use the same equipment to make different products.
 Even after cleaning this equipment, a small amount of an allergen (such as peanuts) that was used to make one product (such as cookies) may become part of another product (such as crackers).
 In this case, the cracker label might state “may contain peanuts.”

 When in Doubt, Leave It Out